kristinemlarson/gnssIR_matlab_v3/README.md

 # gnssIR_matlab_v3
 This code is basd on a previous matlab library that was published in GPS Solutions and the GPS Tool Box.
 It is also hosted on my gitHub account.
-Version 2 is my attempt to make code available that is better oriented towards routine analysis and parallel to the python code.
+Version 3 is my attempt to make code available that is better oriented towards routine analysis and more similar to the python code.

 There is no refraction error as yet.
 Nor is the RH dot correction done.